Can My Son Buy My Council House For Me?

 Am I eligible?

-The easiest way to see whether you’re eligible for the scheme is to take this quiz on the government website.
+The easiest way to see whether you’re eligible for the scheme is to read this guide on the government website.
 These questions include whether:

 The scheme is available to tenants in England and Northern Ireland but has been abolished in Scotland and Wales.